Soypete/talks/go_io_readers_writers/talk.md

 Database drivers implement the io.Readers/Writers to manage the data stream between the data store and the go software app.
 * These implementation happen in the drivers.
 * sqlite and duckdb-go use cgo to manage their file writes and the io module
-* establishing a new db connection everytime you need to access the db is very inefficient, for effcient db write use a connection pool.
+* establishing a new db connection every time you need to access the db is very inefficient, for efficient db write use a connection pool.

 ---